 I can’t imagine the thoughts and emotions that the people on the plane felt.
 They knew what was happening and that they were likely to die, so they were facing their own mortality on top of dealing with this attack on their homeland.
 I have always been awed by their bravery and their final act to try to stop the attack and take control back.
 I pray I am never in a situation like that.

 The memorial brought back memories of that fateful day.
 Mr. Trekker and I were (barely) freshmen in college, we had only been there a couple of weeks.
-Funnily enough, that was one of the first times we remember actually hanging out together.
+Funnily enough, that was one of the first times we remember actually spending time together.
 We went to chapel together with a group of friends that night…

 One of the spooky parts of that day for us was our college was located only about an hour from Chicago.
 A lot of the kids we were in school with were from the Chicago area and they were all worried that the terrorists might be targeting the Sears Tower (now the Willis Tower).

 This was the first national crisis Mr. Trekker and I had ever lived through, it was definitely a defining moment for our generation.
-(I realize this is an indication of just how blessed life is for most of us in the US…the fact that we were almost 20 before we had to deal with a crisis like this and that for most Americans, this type of national crisis is a once or twice-in-a-lifetime experience.)
+(I realize this is an indication of just how blessed life is for most of us in the US…the fact that we were almost 20 before we had to deal with a crisis like this and that for most Americans, this type of national crisis is a once or twice-in-a-lifetime experience.
+We are so blessed not to live in a war-torn country!)
 This was our “Pearl Harbor moment”.
 I will never forget where I was or what I was doing that morning, what the weather was like, or how we found out “something” was wrong.

 The Wall of Names